ionos-cloud/knife-ionos-cloud/docs/subcommands/natgateway_rule_add.md

 # NatgatewayRuleAdd

-Adds a LAN to a Nat Gateway under a data center.
+Adds a Rule to a Nat Gateway under a data center.

 ```text
 knife ionoscloud natgateway rule add (options)